LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-07-continuous-flows.md

 &\frac{da(t)}{dt}= -a(t)\frac{\partial f}{\partial \mathbf{z}}. \\
 \end{align}$$

-Then once the first two terms are cancelled out and flip the direction of the integral, you arrive at Equation 5 of [Chen et al. 2019](https://arxiv.org/pdf/1806.07366) allowing us to efficiently calculate derivatives of the loss with respect to our training parameters regardless of the specifics of the ODE solver,
+Then once the first two terms are cancelled out, and additionally flipping the direction of the integral, you arrive at Equation 5 of [Chen et al. 2019](https://arxiv.org/pdf/1806.07366) allowing us to efficiently calculate derivatives of the loss with respect to our training parameters regardless of the specifics of the ODE solver,

 $$\begin{align}
 \frac{dL}{dt} = - \int_{t_1}^{t_0} \mathbf{a}(t)\frac{\partial f(\mathbf{z}(t), t, \mathbf{\theta})}{\partial \mathbf{\theta}} dt.
 \end{align}$$

-And thankfully, at least as a user, we never have to worry about this as various python packages including [`torchdiffeq`](https://github.com/rtqichen/torchdiffeq) which I used for my above code examples have solvers with this baked in (e.g. torchdiffeq's [`odeint_adjoint`](https://github.com/rtqichen/torchdiffeq/blob/master/torchdiffeq/_impl/adjoint.py)).
+And thankfully, at least as a user, we never have to worry about this as various python packages including [`torchdiffeq`](https://github.com/rtqichen/torchdiffeq), which I used for my above code examples, have solvers with this baked in (e.g. torchdiffeq's [`odeint_adjoint`](https://github.com/rtqichen/torchdiffeq/blob/master/torchdiffeq/_impl/adjoint.py)).

 ---